mikerockett/weasyprint/readme.md

 $service = WeasyPrint::prepareSource($source);
 ```

-Similar to dependency injection, using the Facade will give you an instance of the WeasyPrint service singleton.
-The Facade resolves to the Factory contract which, in turn, provides you with the singleton.

-To change the configuration, you may call the `mergeConfig` method, just as you would with dependency injection.
+> **Note:** For the sake of simplicity, the facade option will be used throughout the remainder of this documentation.

 ### Preparing the Source

-With the basics out of the way, let’s talk more about preparing the source.
+Next step is to prepare the source – that is, the data WeasyPrint will use to render your PDF and return it to your application for processing.

 The `prepareSource` method takes a single argument that represents your source data.

 Here’s the method signature: